-Emma Bamford & Sarah Harlington, our accredited hand therapists, can help you return to a productive lifestyle following injury, disease or deformity affecting your hand.
+Emma Bamford & Sarah Harlington, our hand therapists, can help you return to a productive lifestyle following injury, disease or deformity affecting your hand.

 The hand is one of the most complex parts of your body.
 The movement of the tendons, bones, tissues and nerves allows someone to grip and do a wide variety of complex jobs.

 Following a hand injury, the hand may not function as it did before the injury due to loss of motion, dexterity, grip and ability to complete the simplest of tasks.
 In turn this regularly results in loss of earnings.
 These patients require treatment in order to return them to work, social and sporting activities.